10 Best Password Managers for Mac in 2024 + Coupons

 How Do Passkeys Work on Mac?

-Passkeys on Mac, introduced with macOS Ventura, function as a more secure alternative to traditional passwords and eliminate the need to create or remember complex strings of characters.
-This simplifies the login process and enhances your security against phishing attacks.
+Passkeys on Mac, introduced with macOS Ventura, are a more secure alternative to traditional passwords, simplifying the login process and enhancing your security against phishing attacks.

 When setting up an account with a passkey, a pair of cryptographic keys is generated: a public key stored on the server and a private key kept on your Mac and synced across your devices via iCloud.
 Logging in then simply requires authentication through Touch ID on your Mac or Face ID on an iPhone or iPad.